Biking in Carver Park Reserve

 Carver Park Reserve offers beautiful and varied terrain for bikers.
 Plenty of forest, plenty of restored prairie, plenty of rolling hills, and plenty of lake and wetland views.

-You can access the nine miles of paved multi-use trails from several different roads and parking areas.
-You can even bike over on the Lake Minnetonka Regional Trail on the east side of the Reserve.
-(Here’s the map)
+You can access Carver’s almost 12 miles of paved multi-use trails from several different roads and parking areas.

 So far there aren’t any fat bike trails maintained during the snowy months.
 If this becomes a favorite biking destination of yours, let the Three Rivers Park District know you’d like to have some fat biking developed here!